Do you make gluten-free products?

 What is sourdough, anyway?

 Sourdough breads are naturally leavened, without the use of commercial yeast.
-We maintain several natural starters—fermenting cultures of flour and water—in the bakery, and use these to leaven our pain au levain, pain de seigle, heritage wheat, potato-onion, and whole-wheat breads.
+We maintain several natural starters—fermenting cultures of flour and water—in the bakery, and use these to leaven our pain au levain, pain de campagne, pain de seigle, heritage wheat, potato-onion, whole-wheat, and Nordic rye breads.
 We also use a portion of starter in many other breads that rely for their leavening on commercial yeast, but we don’t consider these breads sourdoughs.